Earthquake measured at 3.6 magnitude confirmed in Putnam County

 Bernabei said he had not heard of any reports of damage because of the quake.
 He said Illinois Valley Regional Dispatch based in Peru and which covers several north-central Illinois communities received many dozens of calls from residents who felt the quake.

+An earthquake is what happens when two blocks of the earth suddenly slip past one another and the surface where they slip is called the fault or fault plane, according to the USGS.

-A USGS earthquake mapindicated that the shaking may have extended into parts southern Wisconsin, southeastern Iowa and northwest Indiana.
+The location below the earth’s surface where the earthquake starts is called the hypocenter, and the location directly above it on the surface of the earth is called the epicenter, said the USGS.
+A USGS earthquake map indicated that the shaking may have extended into parts southern Wisconsin, southeastern Iowa and northwest Indiana.

 Randy Simpson, a dispatcher for Illinois Valley Regional Dispatch Center, said dispatchers on duty at the time received numerous calls from people who felt the ground shaking or the noise of their homes rattling.
 There were no reports of damage, he said.